faridelya/rag-microservices/README.md

 # 🧠 RAG-based Chatbot with User & API Key Management

 This is a FastAPI-based backend that implements a **Retrieval-Augmented Generation (RAG)** chatbot using **Azure AI Search** as the vector database.
-It includes user authentication, API key management, chat history tracking, and MSSQL visualization through Adminer.
+It includes user authentication, API key management, chat history tracking, and MSSQL visualization through SQLPAD.

 ---